Contact

 Three Sisters Soup with Faba Beans

-As a spin on the traditional Three Sisters Soup, we’ve added faba beans and red split lentils to this hearty, nutrient-dense soup from our Alberta Pulses from Coast to Coast! collection.
+As a spin on the traditional Three Sisters Soup, we’ve added faba beans and red split lentils to this hearty, nutrient-dense soup from our Alberta Pulses from Coast to Coast! collection of recipes.

 Pulses Faba Beans, Lentils